 The latest syllabus is version 1, published September 2024.
 There are no significant changes which affect teaching.
-This syllabus has been reformatted.
-There are no changes to the content or assessment.

-Any textbooks endorsed to support the syllabus for examination from 2017 are still suitable for use with this syllabus.
+Any textbooks endorsed to support the syllabus for examination from 2015 are still suitable for use with this syllabus.

 1 Why choose this syllabus?